 CloudWatch Logs to S3: The Easy Way

-AWS CloudWatch Logs is a handy service to get your logs centralized quickly, but it does have its limitations.
-Retaining logs for an extended period of time can get expensive.
-You cannot easily search logs across multiple streams.
-Logs are hard to export, and integration requires AWS-specific code.
+- Hard to export log data: Moving data to Amazon S3 is difficult, not to mention the integration requires an AWS-specific code.
 Sometimes it makes more sense to store logs as text files in S3.
 That’s not always possible with some AWS services like Lambda that write logs directly to CloudWatch Logs.

 Exporting Logs to S3

-Amazon has many great blog posts about the topic and the solution.
+In fact, Amazon has many great blog posts about the topic and the proposed solution.
 In short, they create a Kinesis Stream writing to S3.
-CloudWatch Logs subscriptions to export logs to the new stream are created either manually with a script or in response to CloudTrail events about new log streams.
-This architecture is stable and scalable, but the implementation has a few drawbacks:
+Then, CloudWatch Logs subscriptions to export logs to the new stream are created either manually with a script or in response to CloudTrail events about new log streams.

-That is why I created CloudWatch2S3 — a single CloudFormation template that sets everything up in one go while still leaving room for tweaking with parameters.
+Open source tools such as CloudWatch2S3 can provide a single CloudFormation template that sets everything up in one go while still leaving room for tweaking with parameters.